 Credit Repair Laws for the State of South Carolina

 Are Licenses or Bonds Required?
-We are not aware of any states requiring a "credit repair license".
-Some states do require a surety bond.
-Most states do not require a bond.
-Iif your state does require a bond (read below for details of your state), you are not required to secure your bond from your same state.
-Bonds are a minimal expense (often under a few hundred dollars).
+We're not aware of any states requiring a "credit repair license" but a few states do require a surety bond (at the time of this writing most states do not require a bond).
+If your state does require a bond (read below for details of your state), you are not required to secure your bond from your same state.
+Bonds are a minimal expense (usually under a few hundred dollars) because you order them from a bond service and pay only a small fraction of the bond yourself.
 A Credit Repair Services Organization Bond protects you.
 For more information about Credit Repair Services Organization Bonds, contact our source for surety bonds "Bonds Express" at The American Credit Repair Academy: Resources page.

 SC ST § 37-7-101